 Western American farmland

 American Fertilizer Wyoming is a development-stage company building a world class nitrogen fertilizer complex in the Cheyenne, Wyoming region.
-The facility will produce urea, UAN32, anhydrous ammonia, and diesel exhaust fluid (DEF) — strengthening domestic agricultural supply chains, reducing U.S. reliance on imported fertilizer, and creating durable rural economic value in Wyoming.
+The facility will produce urea, UAN32, and diesel exhaust fluid (DEF) — strengthening domestic agricultural supply chains, reducing U.S. reliance on imported fertilizer, and creating durable rural economic value in Wyoming.

 44%